dzackgarza/Notes/Class_Notes/2020/Fall/Algebraic Curves/sections/13 Lecture 13.md

 :::{.remark}
 This is the sharpest result possible: the canonical divisor has degree $2g-2$ and is special, so this fails for the canonical class.

-Upshot: there are three piece of information:
+The upshot: there are three piece of information:

 - $N_r$, the number of $\FF_{q^r}$ rational points,